What you need to know about a Heart Tumor Treatment

 What Aftercare Should You Consider?

 Your doctor will guide you with your rehabilitation, medication, and restriction of physical activities and diet.
-You will have to adjust your lifestyle after treatment, such as following a healthy and balanced diet plan, exercise regularly, stop smoking, and limit your alcohol intake.
-You will need to have a yearly echocardiogram to ensure that there are no new growths and the tumor has not returned.
+You will have to adjust your lifestyle after treatment, such as following a healthy and balanced diet plan, exercising regularly, stopping smoking, and limiting your alcohol intake.
+You will need to have a yearly echocardiogram to ensure that there are no new growths and that the tumor has not returned.

 What is the Success Rate for Heart Tumor Treatment?

 The success rate depends on the type of tumor and how early the patient received treatment.
 A benign tumor has about 83% 5-year survival rate, while the rate for malignant tumors and cardiac metastases is a lot lower.
 The side effects and risks of heart tumor treatment are irregular heartbeat, infection, bleeding, and sudden cardiac death.

 Are there Alternatives to a Heart Tumor Treatment?